 Auditory processing services provides auditory processing screenings of varying types and lengths to children who are ages 7 to 14 years.
 Screening results indicating weaknesses in the area of auditory processing will be discussed with district personnel and collaboration with district speech language pathologists will ensure students with documented processing weaknesses receive appropriate rehabilitation and assistance.

-Hearing Support Services/Determination of eligibility for Hearing Support Services (details)
+- Hearing Support Services/Determination of Eligibility for Hearing

 Hearing support service providers are certified teachers of the deaf/hard of hearing.
 This service provides instruction and support for students with documented hearing loss in developing speech reading, literacy, developing auditory language, and self-advocacy skills, as well as academic support in an inclusive educational program.

-- District Nurses may click here for the annual group referral form
+- District Personnel may click here for the Individual Audiological Evaluation Referral Form